owainlewis/yfinance/README.md

 ## Get the current stock price for a company

+Yahoo finance responses are all strings so you will need to cast the response to a double.

 ```haskell
 -- Get the current price for Google stock
 fmap (toDouble . price) <$> getStockQuote "GOOGL"